News

 May 4, 2026

-May 4, 2026 The American Institute for Medical and Biological Engineering (AIMBE) recently elected Daniel T. Chiu — professor of Bioengineering, Joint A. Bruce Montgomery Professor of Chemistry, and MolES faculty member — as a member of the AIMBE College of Fellows Class of 2026.
-Dr. Chiu is recognized for his work in developing nanomaterials that [...]
+May 4, 2026 The American Institute for Medical and Biological Engineering (AIMBE) recently elected Daniel T. Chiu — professor of Bioengineering, Joint A. Bruce Montgomery Professor of Chemistry, and MolES faculty member — to the AIMBE College of Fellows Class of 2026.
+Dr. Chiu is recognized for his work in developing nanomaterials that have transformed single-molecule [...]

 Read More... from AIMBE Recognizes Leader in Cytometry and Biomedical Engineering: Daniel T. Chiu, Ph.D.